 Ten minutes later, she was ready to come apart from nerves as he hmmm’d and pursed his lips as he stared at the black and white screen.

-He turned it so she could see better and pointed.
+He turned it so she could see better.
 “Right there’s the baby.
 Everything looks perfectly normal.
 Heart’s beating just fine.
 Want to see if we can hear it?”

 With tears choking her, all Emma could do was nod.
 He pushed the buttons that turned on the sound, and a minute later, what sounded like a tiny, fast washing machine could be heard.

 “Judging from what I’m seeing, you’re almost nine weeks along.
 You’ve passed the mark,” he said quietly.
 “So stop worrying about that.
 Is that why you waited to come in?”